MattGyverLee/ParseKB/README.md

 # ParseKB
 This tool indends to provides several functions not currently provided by current tools:

-1. Analyzing Keyman (https://www.Keyman.com) keyboards for inconsistencies
+1. Analyzes Keyman (https://www.Keyman.com) keyboards for inconsistencies
     * :white_check_mark: Looks for missing combinations that might cause inconsistent output.
     * :white_check_mark: Looks for inputs that cannot be obtained on the current keyboard.
     * :white_check_mark: Groups keys for visual inspection.